stevillis/stationeryllis/README.md

     $ python manage.py migrate
     ```

-3. Load database table data for days of the week
+3. Create a superuser to access Django Admin

     ```shell
-    $ python manage.py loaddata day_of_the_week.json
+    $ python manage.py createsuperuser
     ```

 4. Start the local Django server

     ```shell
     $ python manage.py runserver
     ```

     and access the http://127.0.0.1:8000/

+5. Django Admin

+    To access Django Admin module, you must visit http://127.0.0.1:8000/admin and use the credentials you created in the previous steps.